• Skip to primary navigation

 There are numerous ways to present a vegan Spanish tortilla - from an appetizer to casual gatherings to a delicious lunch or brunch.
 Here are some serving suggestions to consider:

 • Sliced and skewered is the most common way to eat a Spanish omelette.
 Cut the omelette into small squares and skewer them with toothpicks for a tapas-style serving.
+Serve along with Papas Arrugadas (Wrinkled Potatoes).

 • A simple mixed green salad with a light vinaigrette, like Classic French Salad Dressing, pairs beautifully with this Spanish tortilla.
 Or try Arugula and Pear Salad with Pumpkin Vinaigrette or a Vegan Caesar Salad for some creamy deliciousness.

 • Offer ketchup or a mild tomato sauce for dipping, as kids often love to dip their food.
+We like to dip it into Easy Vegan Chipotle Aioli Sauce.

 • In Spain, it's common to put a slice of Spanish omelette between two pieces of bread to make a sandwich called "Bocadillo de Tortilla."